qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:for3d_touch_action
 - How do 3D Touch Quick Actions work?
 - how to use 3d touch actions
-- How do 3D Touch Quick Actions work?
 - Hello, How do 3D Touch Quick Actions work?
+- How to 3D Touch Quick Actions work
+- Can I make 3D Touch Quick Actions work
+- 3D Touch Quick Actions work
+- What should I do to make 3D Touch Quick Actions work

 ## intent:forword_email
 - How do I forward an email?